 Franz Kafka worked here as a clerk in some of the former insurance offices on the corner of Jindřišská from 1906 to 1907.

 Old Town Square

-A plaque on the house says: HERE IN THIS SALON OF MRS. BERTA FANTA, ALBERT EINSTEIN, PROFESSOR AT PRAGUE UNIVERSITY IN 1911 TO 1912, FOUNDER OF THE THEORY OF RELATIVITY, NOBEL PRIZE WINNER, PLAYED THE VIOLIN AND MET HIS FRIENDS, FAMOUS WRITERS, MAX BROD AND FRANZ KAFKA.
+A plaque on the house says: HERE IN THIS SALON OF MRS. BERTA FANTA, ALBERT EINSTEIN, PROFESSOR AT PRAGUE UNIVERSITY FROM 1911 TO 1912, FOUNDER OF THE THEORY OF RELATIVITY, NOBEL PRIZE WINNER, PLAYED THE VIOLIN AND MET HIS FRIENDS, FAMOUS WRITERS MAX BROD AND FRANZ KAFKA.

 Franz Kafka used to discuss philosophy here in the early 1900s.
 Location: Národní 20, Old Town. www.cafelouvre.cz

 This café might not be related to Kafka but definitely serves tasty apple strudel and good coffee.
 Location: Široká 12 (Namesti Franze Kafky), Josefov.

 Today, little remains of this once-illustrious cafe, one of the centres of German-Jewish intellectual life in the early years of the 20th century, houses a self-service restaurant mostly serving police officers.
 Once, it was a favourite meeting place of Max Brod, Kafka’s faithful friend and the man arguably most responsible for Kafka’s posthumous fame.
 Location: Hybernská 16, New Town.